Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Diffusion of the eigenvalues on the complex plane

 \subsection{Evolution of the {\it jpdf} of the eigenvalues}

+Contrary to a spectral degeneracy of a Hermitian matrix, a nonhermitian matrix is non-diagonalisable at the exceptional points i.e the points in the parameter space at which some of the eigenvalues become degenerate and the corresponding eigenvectors coalesce into one \cite{ir2}.
+But as the number of exceptional points is at most finite, the non-Hermitian matrices are considered to be diagonalisable.
+We hereafter refer the parametric conditions avoiding exceptional points as non-exceptional.

-A non-Hermitian matrix can be diagonalized by a transformation of the type $Z = U H V$ with $Z$ as the matrix of eigenvalues $z_j $ and $U$ and $V$ as the left and right eigenvector matrices respectively.
-Here we consider the case of an ensemble of complex matrices ($\beta=2$) only, with its eigenvalues $z_j \equiv \sum_{s=1}^2 (i)^{s-1} z_{js} $, in general, distributed over an area in the complex plane; here subscript $s$ refers to the real or imaginary components of the eigenvalues).
+Assuming non-exceptional parametric conditions, a non-Hermitian matrix can be diagonalized by a transformation of the type $Z = U H V$ with $Z$ as the matrix of eigenvalues $z_j $ and $U$ and $V$ as the left and right eigenvector matrices respectively.
+Here we consider the case of complex matrices ($\beta=2$) only, with its eigenvalues $z_j \equiv \sum_{s=1}^2 (i)^{s-1} z_{js} $, in general, distributed over an area in the complex plane and $U, V$ as unitary matrices; here subscript $s$ refers to the real or imaginary components of the eigenvalues).
 Let $\tilde P(z,y,x)$ be the {\it jpdf} of the eigenvalues at arbitrary values of $y_{kl;s}$ and $x_{kl;s}$ with $z \equiv \{z_i\}$.
-As discussed in detail in \cite{psnh}, a multi-parametric random perturbation e.g. due to change of arbitrary number of system conditions subjects the eigenvalues to undergo diffusion on the complex plane; this in turn leads to an evolution of the $\tilde P(z,y,x)$ as a function of various ensemble parameters $y_{kl;s}, x_{kl;s}$.
-However an integration of eq.(\ref{rhot1}) over all eigenfunctions components leads to an evolution of $\tilde P(z,y,x)$ with $t_1$; as discussed in \cite{psnh}, this can also be derived directly from eq.(\ref{pdf}).
-Hereafter $t_1$ will be referred as $Y$.
-Let $P_1(z_1, \ldots, z_N)$ be related to the normalized distribution by $\tilde P = C_2 P_1/C$ with $C_2={\rm e}^{\int C_1 {\rm d}Y}$ and $C_1= {1\over 2} \sum_{k,l;s} \left[\gamma + (-1)^s \; x_{kl;s} \right]$, its $Y$ governed evolution can then be described as \cite{psnh}
+An integration of eq.(\ref{rhot1}) over all eigenfunctions components leads to an evolution of $\tilde P(z,y,x)$ with $t_1$; for symbols consistency with earlier works, hereafter $t_1$ will be referred as $Y$.
+Let $P_1(z_1, \ldots, z_N)$ be related to the normalized distribution by $\tilde P = C_2 P_1/C$, its $Y$ governed evolution can then be described as (details discussed in {\it appendix B})

 with $\beta=2$ and